Introduction

 - Vendor payments are transactions where an organization makes payments to suppliers for goods or services.
 These can include raw materials, software, office supplies, or other services.
 They come under accounts payable and help run business operations smoothly.

-- Streamlining vendor payments offers several benefits, like reduced admin costs, faster payouts, and better relationships with vendors.
+- Streamlining vendor payments offers several benefits: reduced admin costs, faster payouts, and better relationships with vendors.
+Automation can reduce reconciliation time by over 95% and cut invoice processing from around 10 days to same-day for most transactions.
 You can automate payments to avoid mistakes and ensure they go out on time.

 - Organizations can make vendor payments through a host of methods.
 These include bank transfers/NEFT/RTGS/UPI, ACH transfers, SWIFT, virtual cards, online payment gateways (Stripe/PayPal), and checks/e-checks.